alexpages/nexusToAWSCodeArtifact/README.md

 - For any issues or questions, please refer to the documentation or open an issue on this repository.

 ## Key points
-- This script is done considering that I have another script that creates a profile as temporary session with the token.
+- This script is done considering that I have another script `assume_role.sh` that creates a profile as temporary session with the token.
 Thats why you will see often using AWS_PROFILE and --no-verify-ssl.
 You can change that and hardcode your AWS CodeArtifact Authentication Token.
+If you want to use the script, change AWS_PROFILE to `temporar-session`

 - To upload to AWSCodeArtifact you will need a AWS Token.
 Modify the following part in case you don't want to NOT verify ssl or to hardcode your AWS Authentication token
 ```